Aplyca/ansible-role-varnish/README.md

 vagrant box add ubuntu/trusty64;
 vagrant up;
 ```
-You should see an Varnish server on http://localhost:8080
+You should see an Varnish cache on http://localhost:6081

 ## License